Examine the social and economic development strategies of Argentina, Brazil, Paraguay, and Uruguay.

 - Visit a Homeless Workers Movement occupation.

-- Lean to samba from Afro-descendent youth at an evening talk and samba show.
+- Learn to samba from Afro-descendent youth at an evening talk and samba show.

 - Visit a Landless Workers Movement school and settlement in São José dos Campos where workers are struggling to obtain land for small rural family producers.
 MST stresses cooperative and organic food production.